jameskaois/ctf-writeups/bandit/README.md

 (updating)

 ## Disclaimer
 These notes are for **educational purposes only**.
-They don’t share actual level passwords but focus on methodology and commands.
+You can depend on it to play OverTheWire Bandit games.